 3. Bears have an incredible sense of smell, according to many studies they have the best sense of smell among mammals.
 Polar bears can smell their prey at a distance of more than 20 kilometers.

-4. The polar bear fur actually has no color pigment and is practically transparent.
+9. The polar bear fur actually has no color pigment and is practically transparent.
 Only because of the refraction of light does it appear white.
 Also, few people know that the polar bear’s skin is black.

-5. Polar bears are real gluttons.
+10. Polar bears are real gluttons.
 A hungry adult male can eat more than 110 pounds of meat at a time.
 And a grizzly bear eats almost 20,000 calories a day.

-6. All polar bears that live on our planet today have one co-relative who lived in Ireland more than fifty thousand years ago.
+11. All polar bears that live on our planet today have one co-relative who lived in Ireland more than fifty thousand years ago.
 And strangely enough, the ancestor of polar bears is a brown bear.

-7. During hibernation, the bear’s body slows down metabolism and even lowers body temperature, slowing the pulse from 55 beats per minute to nine.
+12. During hibernation, the bear’s body slows down metabolism and even lowers body temperature, slowing the pulse from 55 beats per minute to nine.
 When the bear sleep, it is very sensitive and in case of danger immediately wakes up and leaves the den.
 This hibernation allows the animals to use very little energy and helps them survive by using their stored fats.

-8. If a brown bear does not store enough fat, it may not go to sleep at all.
+13. If a brown bear does not store enough fat, it may not go to sleep at all.
 These bears walk all winter in the woods and because of the lack of food, they become very aggressive and dangerous to humans.

-9. Among the polar bears, only pregnant females fall into hibernation, and the males remain active and hunt year-round.
+16. Among the polar bears, only pregnant females fall into hibernation, and the males remain active and hunt year-round.
 In fact, the bear after the baby’s birth does not fall asleep but simply does not leave the den and waits until the cubs become stronger and are ready to endure long journeys and fierce frosts.

-12. In Europe and the United States, the bears are called “Teddy bear”, the name of the toy is traditionally associated with the name of US President Theodore Roosevelt, who spared the bear at the 1902 hunt.
-In the UK celebrating Teddy Bear Day on October 27.
+18. In Europe and the United States, toy bears are called 'Teddy bears.'
+The name of the toy is traditionally linked to US President Theodore Roosevelt, who famously spared a bear during a 1902 hunt.
+Teddy Bear Day is celebrated in the United Kingdom on October 27.